kobosko/config/README.md

     chmod +x ~/bin/autorefresh.sh
     ```
 ## Copy-Paste Keyboard Shortcuts
 To add keyboard shortcuts for copy and paste operations in X11 applications, you can configure the `.Xresources` file.
-This guide will show you how to set Ctrl+Shift+C for copy and Ctrl+Shift+V for paste.
+This guide will show you how to set Command+C for copy and Command+V for paste.

 1. Edit the `.Xresources` file.
 If the file does not exist, this command will create it.
 Add the following lines to the file to set the copy and paste shortcuts:
     ```bash
     xterm*selectToClipboard: true
     *VT100.translations: #override \
-        Shift Ctrl <Key>c: copy-selection(CLIPBOARD) \n\
+        Super <Key>c: copy-selection(CLIPBOARD) \n\
-        Shift Ctrl <Key>v: insert-selection(CLIPBOARD)
+        Super <Key>v: insert-selection(CLIPBOARD)
     ```
 1. Save and close the file.
 1. To make the changes take effect, you need to merge the `.Xresources` file with your current resources.
 Run the following command: